react-navigation/react-navigation.github.io/versioned_docs/version-7.x/troubleshooting.md

 ## I'm getting an error "requireNativeComponent: "RNCSafeAreaProvider" was not found in the UIManager"

-This and some similar errors might occur if you have a bare React Native project and the library [`react-native-safe-area-context`](https://github.com/th3rdwave/react-native-safe-area-context) library isn't linked.
+This and some similar errors might occur if you have a bare React Native project and the library [`react-native-safe-area-context`](https://github.com/th3rdwave/react-native-safe-area-context) isn't linked.

 Linking is automatic from React Native 0.60, so if you have linked the library manually, first unlink it: